Trout-Unlimited/Captive-Breeding-Model/README.md

-The model code structure was based on Willoughby and Christie (2019), with their framework serving as a scaffold for our implementation.
+The model code structure was based on Willoughby and Christie 2019 (DOI: 10.1111/cobi.13217), with their framework serving as a scaffold for our implementation.